JustAnotherBitt/Academy-Backend/README.md

 ## Frontend Integration

 The frontend is already available for integration, and both the frontend and backend repositories must be running simultaneously for proper functionality.
 This ensures synchronization with the database and API endpoints, allowing users to interact with the system through a user-friendly interface.
-The frontend enables managing students, tracking progress, and completing lessons efficiently.

 Frontend repository is <a href="https://github.com/JustAnotherBitt/Academy-Frontend">HERE</a>.